tadikondavyshnavi/Personal_AI_Productivity_Chatbot/README.md

 # Personal AI Productivity & Automation Agent

-A modular AI-powered productivity platform built using Python, Streamlit, and the Groq API.
+A modular AI-powered productivity platform built using **Python, Streamlit, and the Groq API**.
 The application streamlines everyday productivity tasks such as email writing, meeting note generation, content creation, task planning, grammar correction, and PDF summarization through a clean multi-page interface.

 ---